 c.
 U.S. resident alien (based on days present in the United States) filing a U.S. federal tax return.
 A foreign individual living or present in the United States for a certain number of days (known as the "substantial presence" test) who doesn't have permission to work from the USCIS, and is ineligible for an SSN, may still be required to file a U.S. federal tax return.
-These individuals must check this box and include a date of entry on line 6d.
+These individuals must check this box and include a date of entry into the United States on line 6d.
 For information about the substantial presence test, see Pub.
 519.

 d.
 Dependent of U.S. citizen/resident alien.
 This is an individual who can be claimed as a dependent on a U.S. federal tax return and isn't eligible to get an SSN.
 Your spouse is never considered your dependent.
 See Pubs.
 501 and 519.
 Dependents of U.S. military personnel can submit original documents, certified copies or notarized copies of identification documents.
 A copy of the servicemember's U.S. military ID will be required or the applicant must be applying from an overseas APO/FPO address.
 A copy of the servicemember's U.S. military ID is required to be included with the application if the documents are notarized.

-If you're applying for an ITIN under this category, you must provide the full name and SSN or ITIN of the U.S. citizen/resident alien.
-Enter the information in the space provided and include a date of entry on line 6d, unless the dependent is a resident of Canada, Mexico, or the military overseas.
+If you're applying for an ITIN under this category, you must provide the relationship (for example, parent, child, grandchild, etc.) of the dependent to the U.S. citizen/resident alien.
+Enter the information on the dotted line in the space provided.